Appointments

 Cancelling or changing an appointment

 It is important that you inform the reception staff if you are unable to attend your appointment, this will allow that appointment to be offered to another patient.
 If you fail to notify the Practice that you are unable to attend, you will be sent a letter informing you that you have defaulted from your appointment.
-Persistent defaulters maybe removed from the list.
+Persistent defaulters maybe removed from the practice list.

 Late for your appointment